jostylr/literate-programming/lp6.md

         this.loading = {}; // for the LOAD and compile
         this.loaded = {}; // can reference this for external litpro by names.
         this.waiting = {}; // place to put blocks waiting for compiling
-        this.processing = {}; // place to put blocks waiting for processing
+        this.processing = 0; // Tracks status of processing.
         this.call = [];  // a list of functions to call upon a resume